krithigau/Stego-AICTE/README.md

 ```

 ## Things to Avoid
-1. Using large messages – Ensure the message size doesn’t exceed the image capacity.
+- **Using large messages** – Ensure the message size doesn’t exceed the image capacity.
-2. Wrong passcode during decryption – If forgotten, the message cannot be recovered.
+- **Wrong passcode during decryption** – If forgotten, the message cannot be recovered.
-3. Modifying the encrypted image – Any edits to encryptedImage.png may corrupt the hidden message.
+- **Modifying the encrypted image** – Any edits to encryptedImage.png may corrupt the hidden message.
-4. Using highly compressed images (JPEG) – Lossy compression may alter pixel values, affecting decryption.
+- **Using highly compressed images (JPEG)** – Lossy compression may alter pixel values, affecting decryption.

 ## Future Enhancements
-- 🚀 Support for More Image Formats (PNG, BMP)
+- Support for More Image Formats (PNG, BMP) 🚀
-- 🚀 Stronger Encryption (AES + Steganography)
+- Stronger Encryption (AES + Steganography) 🚀
-- 🚀 Web/Mobile App Integration for user-friendly access
+- Web/Mobile App Integration for user-friendly access 🚀

-## Conclusion
+## 🎯 Conclusion
 This project offers a secure and discreet way to hide sensitive information in images.
 With passcode authentication and LSB encoding, it enhances covert data transmission while keeping the image visually unchanged.

-## License
+## 📜License
 This project is open-source and available under the MIT License.

-## Author
+## 👨‍💻 Author
-Krithiga U
+Developed by Krithiga U